 When it comes to foundation repair, underpinning has been the method of choice for many years.
 Compared with traditional concrete underpinning, Mainmark’s underpinning method is fast, clean, reliable, cost-effective, and non-intrusive.

 Our Teretek resin injection solution achieves re-levelling faster and more reliably than concrete underpinning.
 On average, we can raise your home back to level as little as a day or within one or two weeks depending on the technologies we use, compared to the many weeks usually required for concrete underpinning.
-Also, with the resin injection, there is no mess: it doesn’t require excavation, water, cement, or concrete.
+Also, with resin injection, there is no mess: it doesn’t require excavation, water, cement, or concrete.

-The Mainmark foundation repair method is ideal even in clay, as the resin injection addresses underlying subsidence problems.
+Our foundation repair method is ideal even in clay, as the resin injection addresses underlying subsidence problems.
 It delivers re-levelling, improved bearing capacity, and maintaining a uniformity of bearing strata.

 Concrete underpinning should be avoided to address subsidence in poor ground conditions such as non-cohesive, sandy, or muddy soil, or poorly-compacted fill.
 The reason being that the added weight of concrete can make the situation worse.
 Instead, the Mainmark underpinning method delivers the correct specific rigidity to avoid further damage.

-As well as being more convenient, safer, and more reliable, our Teretek engineered resin solution is usually more cost effective than traditional concrete underpinning.
+As well as being more convenient, safer, and more reliable, our Teretek engineered resin injection solution is usually more cost effective than traditional concrete underpinning.